Projects

 Mailing List

-Community mailing list on safe-by-design AI
+Community mailing list on Guaranteed Safe AI

 In collaboration with FAR AI, we started a public google group mailing list dedicated to discussing AI architectures designed to have provable safety properties.